carlinyuen/iOSProjectTemplate/README.md

 Feel free to take it & use it if you find it useful / like the style.

+### Usage

+To use, copy and paste the folder to wherever you want it.
+Then follow the steps to rename your Xcode project without messing everything up:

+ 1. Rename the folder that contains the entire project (including the .xcodeproj)
+ 2. DO NOT rename the .xcodeproj file yourself, open up the project and rename in Xcode.
+ 3. Rename the Scheme by going to Manage Schemes to select and rename.

+That should be about it!
+This will rename all the appropriate files necessary to build and run your project as needed.
+The Project root folder will not be renamed though, as a caveat.

 License
 -------
 MIT